19-inch rack: Rack types

-19-inch server racks can vary in qualities.
 A standard 19-inch server rack cabinet is typically 42u in height, 600 mm wide, and 36 in deep.
+This comprises a volume of 974 L, or just under a cubic meter.
 Newer server rack cabinets come with adjustable mounting rails allowing the user to place the rails at a shorter depth if needed.
-There are a multitude of specialty server racks including soundproof server racks, air conditioned server racks, NEMA rated, seismic rated, open frame, narrow, and even miniature 19-inch racks for smaller applications.
+There are a multitude of specialty server racks including soundproof server racks, air-conditioned server racks, NEMA-rated, seismic-rated, open frame, narrow, and even miniature 19-inch racks for smaller applications.
 Cabinets are generally sized to be no wider than the standard 24 in floor tiles used in most data centers.

 Racks carrying telecom equipment like routers and switches often have extra width to accommodate the many cables on the sides.

 Four-post cabinet racks

 Four-post racks allow for mounting rails to support the equipment at the front and rear.
-These racks may be open in construction without sides or doors, or may be enclosed by front and/or rear doors, side panels, and tops.
+These racks may be open in construction without sides or doors or may be enclosed by front and/or rear doors, side panels, and tops.
 Most data centers use four-post racks.

 Two-post relay racks

 Two-post racks provide two vertical posts.
 These posts are typically heavy gauge metal or extruded aluminum.
 A top bar and wide foot connect the posts and allow the rack to be securely attached to the floor and/or roof for seismic safety.
 Equipment can be mounted either close to its center of gravity (to minimize load on its front panel), or via the equipment's front panel holes.
 The Relay Racks name comes from early two-post racks which housed telephone relay and switching equipment.
 Two-post racks are most often used for telecommunication installations.

 ATA road case racks

-19-inch equipment that needs to be moved often or protected from harsh treatment can be housed in an Air Transport Association of America (ATA) approved road case sometimes also referred to as flight case.
+19-inch equipment that needs to be moved often or protected from harsh treatment can be housed in a road case approved by the Air Transport Association of America (ATA), sometimes also referred to as a flight case.
 Road cases typically have plywood sides laminated with polyvinyl chloride (PVC), extruded aluminum edges, steel corners, handles, and latches.
 Larger cases typically have wheels for easy transport.
 Road case racks come in different heights based on the 1U standard and different depths.
 Non-isolated cases simply mount 19-inch mounting posts inside the case.
-To protect equipment from shock and vibration road rack cases use an inner and outer case.
+To protect equipment from shock and vibration, road rack cases use an inner and outer case.
 These cases can be isolated by thick layers of foam or may use spring-loaded shock mounting.
 Touring musicians, theatrical productions and sound and light companies use road case racks.

+Rack strips used for road cases comes with 2 types: single angle and double angle.
+Double angle rack strips offer better structural strength and an additional mounting face for cable management or additional support for heavy equipment.